fosstodon/hub/team.md

 Kev Quirk is one of the co-founders of Fosstodon.
 A keen Linux and open source advocate, you can usually find him [posting on his profile](https://fosstodon.org/@kev) about all manor of uninteresting things.
 You can also find him on his [personal website](https://kevq.uk).

 ### [Mike Stone](https://fosstodon.org/@mike)
 Mike is a husband, father, and big nerd.
-The other co-founder of Fosstodon and the objectively more handsome one, he’s probably posting right now about something he’s found on the Internet and thinks is interesting.
+The other co-founder of Fosstodon, he’s probably posting right now about something he’s found on the Internet and thinks is interesting.
 Loves discussions about free and open source software/hardware, artificial intelligence, and long walks on the beach.

 <br>
 <hr>